From homotopy links to stratified homotopy theories: Incompatible criteria for model structures over

+Applying the above to the map of \cref{Ex:Appendix_pathological} gives a contradiction, hence the transported model structure on $\Strat^N$ may not exist. \end{remark}

-Proposition \ref{prop:Nonexistence_Appendix} is a direct consequence of the following example. \begin{example} Consider the simplicial complex $Y$ with vertices $a,b,c,d,e,f$ generated by the simplices $\{a,b,c,d\}$, $\{a,c,e\}$ and $\{a,d,f\}$ and with the stratification over $P=\{0<1\}$ defined as follows.
+\cref{prop:Nonexistence_Appendix} is a direct consequence of the following example. \begin{example} Consider the simplicial complex $Y$ with vertices $a,b,c,d,e,f$ generated by the simplices $\{a,b,c,d\}$, $\{a,c,e\}$ and $\{a,d,f\}$ and with the stratification over $P=\{0<1\}$ defined as follows.
 The entire segment $\{a,b\}$ is sent to $0$, then, consider two segments between $a$ and the middle of $\{d,f\}$ and between $a$ and the middle of $\{e,c\}$, which we will promptly identify with two copies of the interval $[0,1]$ (with $a$ at $0$).
 In those intervals, send all the points of the sequence $\frac{1}{2^{n+1}}$, for $n\geq 0$, to $0$ (any decreasing sequence converging to $0$ will give an isomorphic result).
 The remaining points are mapped to $1$.

 Note that the stratified space obtained in this way is not isomorphic in $\Top_P$ to the realization of a stratified simplicial set.
 In particular, $Y$ does not come from a strongly stratified space.
 Nevertheless one can compute its homotopy link with respect to the flag $\I=[0<1]$.
-We will also consider the subspace $X\subset Y$ obtained by deleting the maximal simplex $\{a,b,c,d\}$ but retaining its faces see Figure \ref{Fig:Example_Appendix}.
+We will also consider the subspace $X\subset Y$ obtained by deleting the maximal simplex $\{a,b,c,d\}$ and its face $\{a,c,d\}$, see \cref{Fig:Example_Appendix}.

 We will only be interested in $\pi_0(\HolIP(X))$, and $\pi_0(\HolIP(Y))$ or in other words, in exit-paths up to stratum preserving homotopies.
 Note that any exit path starting from one of the isolated points is entirely determined - up to stratum preserving homotopy - by its starting point.
 Similarly, any point starting in the interval $(a,b]$ is equivalent to the exit-path spanning the segment $[b,d]$.